Getting started with Earsketch

 EarSketch is a free educational programming environment developed at Georgia Institute of Technology.
 We will be composing music using EarSketch today.

-To make music, click on EarSketch to open it in a new tab.
+- To make music, click on the below button to open Earsketch in a new tab.

 - Do not delete any of the pre-existing code!
 We will insert our code in between them.

 Please take a look at overview of EarSketch before you start with the class.
 It is important to know how to navigate back and forth in the UI.

 navigation bar on the left side of the screen is your homebase for navigating through all that EarSketch has to offer.

 The first item of the navigation bar is the